irsat000/CAI-Tools/README.md

 Limit the chat features by the last X amount of messages.
 Applies to Import Chat as well.
 ###### Drag and Remove Button
 You can drag the button by its appendage on the left.
 If tapped 3 times consecutively on the appendage, it will remove the button until page reload.
-###### Passive
-Shows up to 999 chats in "View Chat Histories".
-You can download it all.
-The limit they put was originally 50.

 # Preview
 ![menuPreview](https://github.com/irsat000/CAI-Tools/assets/38238671/f348a6e3-b34e-46e5-b2cf-5d671db168d4)